Digital-Transformation-Summer-Corps/RIS-Chatbot/README.md

 ## Prerequisites

 ### System Requirements:
+The system requirements depend on whether you want to self-host the LLM and Embedding models or pay a negligible amount of money and use external APIs.
+You will need to set up `CUDA` for the former.

+- **Python**
+For both approaches, you will need `python>=3.10,<=3.12`.
+Though currently untested, a base python image should be able to satisfy this requirement.
+If it does not, use `fizban007/ris_chatbot`.

 - **CUDA 12.4**

-- **Docker image**
+If you want to self-host, you need to have `CUDA 12.4` installed on your system.
+This is the only version that the chatbot was tested on.
+*For RIS users* Higher versions are not supported on RIS as of `07/30/2025`.
+A version is available at `/storage2/fs1/dt-summer-corp/Active/common/projects/ai-on-washu-infrastructure/chatbot/libs`.
 If you have CUDA 12.4 installed on your system, you can run RIS-bot in the `fizban007/ris_chatbot` Docker image, or build your own compatible image from `Dockerfile.chatbot`.
 Otherwise, you will need to download CUDA 12.4 first.
-CUDA 12.4 is available to members of Digital Transformations Summer Corps at `/storage2/fs1/dt-summer-corp/Active/common/projects/ai-on-washu-infrastructure/chatbot/libs`.

 ### Program Requirements:

-- **LlamaIndex components** (indexing documentation to facilitate RAG)
+- **LlamaIndex components** (embedding and indexing documentation and queries)

 - **ChromaDB** (vector database for storing vectorized documentation)

-- **huggingface hub** (downloading models for embedding and inference)
+- (Only for self-hosting) **huggingface hub** (downloading models for embedding and inference)

+- (Only for self-hosting) **Llama.cpp / VLLM** (LLM server)

+- (Only for self-hosting) **PyTorch** (VLLM dependency)

-- **OpenAI and Gemini** (API support for validation Q&A generation and LLM-based judging)
+- (Only for validation) **OpenAI and Gemini** (API support for validation Q&A generation and LLM-based judging)

-- **Llama.cpp / VLLM** (LLM server)

-- **PyTorch** (VLLM dependency)

 It is recommended to create a separate virtual environment using tools such as `uv` or `conda`.
 Follow along for more detailed steps using `venv`.